ParasJmail/React/3Adding_interactivity/Responding_To_Events/updatingobjectsinstate/README.md

         Now the form works!

         Notice how you didn’t declare a separate state variable for each input field.
 For large forms, keeping all data grouped in an object is very convenient—as long as you update it correctly!

+        ObjectSpread.js

+        Note that the ... spread syntax is “shallow”—it only copies things one level deep.
+This makes it fast, but it also means that if you want to update a nested property, you’ll have to use it more than once.